sschadt/hawaii-weather-data/README.md

-# Climate analysis using SQLAlchemy ORM & Flask routes for data endpoints
+# Climate analysis using SQLAlchemy (sqlite) & Flask data endpoints
+**Technology stack**: Python, SQLAlchemy ORM, SQLite, Pandas, Matplotlib, Flask (JSON API endpoints)

 ## Data Preparation

 Climate data for Hawaii was provided in two CSV files.
 The content of these files was scrubbed.

-* Jupyter Notebook file called `data_engineering.ipynb` covers data engineering tasks.
+* Jupyter Notebook `data_engineering.ipynb` takes care of data preparation / cleanup tasks.
 * Pandas dataframes are created from the measurement and station CSV files.
-NaNs and missing values are then cleaned from the data.
-* Cleaned CSV files are saved.
+* NaNs / missing values are cleaned from the data, and cleaned CSV files are saved.

 ## Database Engineering